converged-computing/flux-burst-compute-engine/example/README.md

 # Flux Burst Example

+**WARNING this mock example is not supported yet**

+It needs to be refactored to use a simpler setup, and it's not a priority since we mostly use this module for connected bursting.

 This is an example that will perform a burst, however without a local cluster we will just be running the burst as an isolated cluster.
 In the context of a real burst we would provide a broker config (system.toml) that points back